breakscience/imperva/tools/aws/lambda/README.md

             '98thPercentileIngressTraffic': percentile_value
         })
     }
 	# To test locally
 	if __name__ == "__main__":
     	print(lambda_handler({}, {}))

 3. Deploy the Lambda Function

 	1. Create a Lambda Function:
-	•	Go to the AWS Lambda console.
+			Go to the AWS Lambda console.
-	•	Click “Create function”.
+			Click “Create function”.
-	•	Choose “Author from scratch”.
+			Choose “Author from scratch”.
-	•	Set the function name, runtime (Python 3.x), and role.
+			Set the function name, runtime (Python 3.x), and role.

 	2. Add the Code:
-	•	Copy the above code into the function code editor.
+    			Copy the above code into the function code editor.

 	3. Configure the Function:
-	•	Set the handler to lambda_function.lambda_handler.
+    		Set the handler to lambda_function.lambda_handler.

-	4. Deploy:
+	5. Deploy:
-	•	Save and deploy the function.
+			Save and deploy the function.

 4. Testing the Function

 You can test the function directly from the Lambda console or by invoking it using the AWS CLI:

-"aws lambda invoke --function-name YourLambdaFunctionName output.json cat output.json"
+	aws lambda invoke --function-name YourLambdaFunctionName output.json
+	cat output.json

 Replace YourNamespace and IngressTraffic with the appropriate namespace and metric name that you are using to collect ingress traffic data.
 The function calculates the 98th percentile for the last hour of ingress traffic data.